The next week went by in a blur as Rhin-Lotharingie began to mobilize for war.

-Kaede felt the wet warmth of her tears streak down her cheeks as her glassy eyes continued to gaze upon the scroll.
+Kaede felt her tears' wet warmth streak down her cheeks.
+Her glassy eyes continued to gaze upon the scroll.
 Her fingers were almost shaking as she slowly closed the thick parchment back into a roll.

 She finally let out the breath she had been unknowingly holding.
 Her hands brought the certificate close to her chest, protectively clutching what was easily the most precious item Pascal had given her since coming to this fantasy realm.

 Yet in hindsight, it wasn't his best present to her.
 More precisely, it was merely a representation of the rest: